arsnight/UART-TX-from-scratch/README.md

 endmodule
 ```
 This tick signal now acts as the timing reference for the UART FSM, ensuring each bit is transmitted at the correct baud rate.
-But do note, `the baud tick is not another clock.
-It is dangerous to use it directly in the always @ statement.
-Always use one universal clock for all modules within the project`.
+However, it is important to note that the baud tick is **not another clock**.
+Using it directly in an `always @(posedge tick)` block is dangerous and can
+lead to timing issues.

+Instead, a single global clock should be used throughout the design, while
+the baud tick is used as a **clock enable** signal: